THE LEGALS…WHAT YOU NEED TO KNOW ABOUT GRANNY FLAT DESIGNS SYDNEY!

 Custom granny flat designs Sydney, that is, getting an original design, made for exactly the purpose you intended, will start at around the $110,000 – $150,000 mark for a turn-key build.

 Adding bedrooms, bathrooms and custom fittings will add to that figure, as will the complexity of the building site.

-You want this investment to add value to your property, not detract from it, so doing it right and engaging a licensed, high quality builder to build to a well-thought out, original granny flat design that will suit your purposes and complement your home, is well worth the cost and could end up saving you money in the long run.
+You want this investment to add value to your property, not detract from it, so doing it right and engaging a licensed, high-quality builder to build to a well-thought-out, original granny flat design that will suit your purposes and complement your home, is well worth the cost and could end up saving you money in the long run.

 Granny Flat Designs Sydney Testimonial

 “I’ve built many houses in my time but this is the first time I’ve built a granny flat.
-Premier Granny Flats are hands-down one of the best in the business.
+Premier Granny Flat Designs Sydney are hands-down one of the best in the business.
 Their project management puts some of the larger builders to shame.
 They know so much about the building game, let alone granny flats, that all you have to do is take their advice, pick one of their granny flat designs and everything will run smoothly.
 I am recommending you to all my friends.
 Thanks guys! “.

 Paul C, Sydney